yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 It is RECOMMENDED that PKCE is used and that the code_verifier is tied to the *Client App* instance, as mitigation to authorization code theft and injection attacks.

-# Relation to other standards
+# Background and relation to other standards

 ## App2App across trust domains requires a web browser